 Being able to talk to someone who is struggling with their mental health, and those having suicidal thoughts is so important.
 A conversation can change a life, and investing the time in your personal and professional relationships will help you to identify more readily if someone in your life is struggling and needs support.

-As part of R U OK?
-Day this year, my organisation is hosting a morning tea and bringing our team together to share our experiences and go through some resources on how to have those conversations with the people in our lives.
 R U OK has some excellent tips and advice on how to approach someone who is struggling, enabling people to have those difficult discussions.

 It is important to decide whether you’re ready to start a meaningful conversation, and ensure that you are ready and prepared for an answer that may be difficult to comprehend and have picked a good time to talk to the other person.

 Focusing on asking people to share their experiences of what they can do to help them feel hopeful when going through a difficult time can be important and provide others with tools they too can use.

 Examples of this include:

 Going for a walk along the beach

 Spending some time with loved ones

 Going to the gym and having a great training session